felix-lang/fbuild/docs/source/tutorial.rst

 them, you can use ``/``.
 For instance, ``Path('src') / 'dst'`` returns ``Path('src/dst')`` on Posix and ``Path('src\\dst')`` on Windows.

-Rule destinations and cached objects
+Rule Destinations and Cached Objects
 ************************************

 Back on topic: recall the very first Fbuild script in the tutorial: